ADLA’s Legislative Program

 We also work to stop bills to weaken citizens’ initiative rights.
 Arizona’s public initiative process is the single most important tool for protecting Arizona’s animals.
 Thanks to grassroots citizens’ ballot measures, Arizona voters banned leghold traps, snares, and poisons on public lands, cockfighting, and the cruel confinement of animals in factory farms.
 Voters have also rejected legislative referrals to weaken the public initiative process; including a measure that would have required a two-thirds majority vote to pass wildlife-related initiatives, and another referendum that would have given sole authority over wildlife policy to the state Legislature, and could have gutted initiative rights on wildlife issues, nullifying the ban on traps and poisons on public lands.

-ADLA and its coalition partner groups are making strides, but there are still too many lawmakers that do not recognize that their constituents care about animals, or that animal issues are important.
+We are making strides, but there are still too many lawmakers that do not recognize that their constituents care about animals, or that animal issues are important.
 These legislators are out of touch with Arizona voters, who overwhelmingly support animal protection.
-According to recent polls, 87% of Arizonans agree that all animals should be protected.
+According to polls, 87% of Arizonans agree that all animals should be protected.
 Unfortunately the agriculture industry has a disproportionate amount of influence at the political level.
 Although that influence is declining, it is crucial that legislators hear from their constituents who care about animals.
 It’s quick and easy to make a call that could make a big difference for animals.
 Want to help?
 Here are some useful tips.

 Get to Know Your Arizona Legislators!

 If you don’t personally know your Arizona legislators, now is the perfect time to make contact with your two state representatives and senator.
 Contact information for legislators is here.
 The 2020 legislative session began on January 13th – so please call, send an email or letter.
 Before you make contact, check their member page to see if they have a bio posted.
 You may find out that they went to the same school, grew up in the same hometown, or have some other item in common with you that will help you make a connection.